 Making the Invisible Visible

 By using animation, safety training can visually represent things that are normally invisible in order to increase your employee’s learning.
-For example, consider this sample from a Pneumatic Tools Safety eLearning course and notice how the sound waves created by the tool are represented.
+For example, consider this sample from an online Pneumatic Tools Safety training course and notice how the sound waves created by the tool are represented visually to aid comprehension.

 This kind of illustration makes it easier for your workers to immediately understand what the safety training is talking about.